 Executive Branch

 Section 1.
 All executive powers shall be vested in a President, Vice-President, Secretary, and Treasurer.
-The Student Body shall elect all Executive positions, excluding the Diversity & Inclusion Advocate and Communications Director.
+The Student Body shall elect all Executive positions, excluding the Diversity & Inclusion Advocate, Historian, Chief of Staff, Pro-Tempore, Freshman Forum Advisor, and Communications Director.

 Section 2.
 Duties of the President shall be the following: